ekcasey/tw_ac_vagrant_workshop/README.md

 First clone the workshop repo
 `$ git clone git@github.com:ekcasey/tw_ac_vagrant_workshop.git`

 This repo contains two directories.
 The 'app' directory includes a ruby app called Minions.
 Our goal is to use Chef to provision a virtual machine machine so that it can run the Minions app.
+Take a minute to inspect the app directory.
 The cookbook directory will hold our chef code.

 Setting up the Local Environment
 ----------------------------

-### Install Ruby

-Chef is a DSL built on top of ruby.
-We will install ruby with rbenv.
-`$ brew install rbenv`
-`$ brew install ruby-build`
-`$ rbenv install 2.1.1`
-`$ rbenv local 2.1.1`

-Now we want rbenv to hook into the shell so that the correct version of ruby is used automatically.
-To accomplish this run the following command and follow the instructions it returns.
-`$ rbenv init`

-Now, to verify that the above steps worked ask ruby for its version and verify that it returns 2.1.1.
-`$ ruby --version //2.1.1`

 ### Setting Up Berkshelf